 To its rich, gooey filling…

-To the flaky, sugary, satisfyingly crispy crust…
+And the flaky, sugary, satisfyingly crispy crust…

 To the way it makes your whole house smell so divinely sweet and buttery.